Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 order: 2
 ---

-ProGet let's you set up private repositories for your internal R packages that will allow you to store, publish, and share them within your organization.
+ProGet let's you set up private repositories for your internal R packages that will allow you to publish. store and share them within your organization.

 This guide will walk you through the process of setting up a CRAN ["Feed"](/docs/proget/feeds/feed-overview) in ProGet as a private, custom repository.
 We'll also cover how to create, upload, and install packages from this repository.